-We have adopted a plan that provides for reinvestment of our distributions and other distributions on behalf of our stockholders (the "DRIP"), unless a stockholder elects to receive cash as provided below.
-As a result, if our Board authorizes, and we declare, a cash distribution, then our stockholders who have not "opted out" of our DRIP will have their cash distribution automatically reinvested in additional shares of common stock, rather than receiving the cash distribution.
+We have adopted a plan that provides for reinvestment of our distributions and other distributions on behalf of our common stockholders (the "DRIP"), unless a common stockholder elects to receive cash as provided below.
+As a result, if our Board authorizes, and we declare, a cash distribution, then our common stockholders who have not "opted out" of our DRIP will have their cash distribution automatically reinvested in additional shares of common stock, rather than receiving the cash distribution.

-No action is required on the part of a registered stockholder to have their cash distribution reinvested in our common stock.
-A registered stockholder may elect to receive an entire distribution in cash by notifying American Stock Transfer & Trust Company, LLC, the plan administrator and our transfer agent and registrar, in writing so that such notice is received by the plan administrator no later than 10 days prior to the record date for distributions to stockholders.
-The plan administrator will set up an account for shares acquired through the DRIP for each stockholder who has not elected to receive distributions in cash and hold such shares in non-certificated form.
-Upon request by a stockholder participating in the plan, received in writing not less than 10 days prior to the record date, the plan administrator will, instead of crediting shares to the participant's account, issue a certificate registered in the participant's name for the number of whole shares and a check for any fractional share.
+No action is required on the part of a registered holder of common stock to have their cash distribution reinvested in shares of our common stock.
+A registered holder of common stock may elect to receive an entire distribution in cash by notifying American Stock Transfer & Trust Company, LLC, the plan administrator and our transfer agent and registrar, in writing so that such notice is received by the plan administrator no later than 10 days prior to the record date for distributions to holders of common stock.
+The plan administrator will set up an account for shares acquired through the DRIP for each holder of common stock who has not elected to receive distributions in cash and hold such shares in non-certificated form.
+Upon request by a holder of common stock participating in the plan, received in writing not less than 10 days prior to the record date, the plan administrator will, instead of crediting shares to the participant's account, issue a certificate registered in the participant's name for the number of whole shares and a check for any fractional share

-Those stockholders whose shares are held by a broker or other financial intermediary may receive distributions in cash by notifying their broker or other financial intermediary of their election.
+Those common stockholders whose common shares are held by a broker or other financial intermediary may receive distributions in cash by notifying their broker or other financial intermediary of their election.

-We will use primarily newly issued shares to implement the DRIP, whether our shares are trading at a premium or at a discount to net asset value.
+We primarily use newly issued shares of our common stock to implement the DRIP, whether shares of our common stock are trading at a premium or at a discount to net asset value.
 However, we reserve the right to direct the plan administrator to purchase shares in the open market in connection with our implementation of the plan.
-The number of shares to be issued to a stockholder is determined by dividing the total dollar amount of the distribution payable to such stockholder by the market price per share at the close of regular trading on the Nasdaq Capital Market on the valuation date for such distribution.
-Market price per share on that date will be the closing price for such shares on the Nasdaq Capital Market or, if no sale is reported for such day, at the average of their reported bid and asked prices.
-The number of shares to be outstanding after giving effect to payment of the distribution cannot be established until the value per share at which additional shares will be issued has been determined and elections of our stockholders have been tabulated.
+The number of shares to be issued to a holder of common stock is determined by dividing the total dollar amount of the distribution payable to such holder of common stock by the market price per share of common stock at the close of regular trading on the Nasdaq Capital Market on the valuation date for such distribution.
+Market price per share of common stock on that date will be the closing price for such shares on the Nasdaq Capital Market or, if no sale is reported for such day, at the average of their reported bid and asked prices.
+The number of shares to be outstanding after giving effect to payment of the distribution cannot be established until the value per share at which additional shares will be issued has been determined and elections of our holders of common stock have been tabulated.

-There will be no brokerage charges or other charges to stockholders who participate in the DRIP.
+There will be no brokerage charges or other charges to common stockholders who participate in the DRIP.
 The plan administrator's fees will be paid by us.
-If a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds.
+If a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the common shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per common share brokerage commission from the proceeds.